'sdy' Dialect

 Operand Description

-tensors variadic of ranked tensor of any type values
+tensors variadic of any type

 Results: